 MSM is an organosulphur compound which is often seen alongside glucosamine and chondroitin sulphate, but tends to fly a little more 'under the radar' in terms of people's understanding.
 It has a similar role to the two other supplements, in that it also acts as a joint health and mobility aid.
 MSM is particularly beneficial to your puppy as it can help to reduce damage to the joint which can be caused by constant exercise – ie the bouncy, excitable puppy stage.
 Due to this protective effect, it has also been found (in human studies) to reduce pain and inflammation in osteoarthritis patients; therefore it can also be beneficial when used in diets for older dogs.

-To start your puppy out the right path with a highly nutritious food that includes these key supplements, take a look at TP Feeds All Life Stages Beef with Superfood Mix recipe.
+To start your puppy out the right path with a highly nutritious food that includes these key supplements, take a look at TP Feeds' range of All Life Stages kibbles.

 Are Young Gundogs Being Pushed Too Hard Too Early?